hashicorp/terraform-provider-azurerm/website/docs/r/monitor_scheduled_query_rules_alert_v2.html.markdown

 A `failing_periods` block supports the following:

-* `min_failing_periods_to_alert` - (Required) Specifies the number of violations to trigger an alert.
+* `minimum_failing_periods_to_trigger_alert` - (Required) Specifies the number of violations to trigger an alert.
 Should be smaller or equal to `number_of_evaluation_periods`.
 Possible value is integer between 1 and 6.

 * `number_of_evaluation_periods` - (Required) Specifies the number of aggregated look-back points.
-The look-back time window is calculated based on the aggregation granularity `window_size` and the selected number of aggregated points.
+The look-back time window is calculated based on the aggregation granularity `window_duration` and the selected number of aggregated points.
 Possible value is integer between 1 and 6.

 ## Attributes Reference